 - be a member, in good standing, of Beta Kappa Chapter of Sigma Global Nursing Excellence

 - be invested in the development of nursing scholarship

 - be a full- or part-time student pursuing an undergraduate or graduate degree in nursing

 Selection is based on evidence of scholarship and academic achievement and a brief statement explaining your specific plans for the award money in the pursuit of your educational goals.

 The purpose of this award is to help members pay for travel expenses to conferences when presenting their research findings.
 The award will be given twice annually in the amount of $500 each time.
-The member’s name, title of abstract, and conference will be published in the Beta Kappa newsletter.
-To be eligible for this award the applicant must be a Beta Kappa member, and be presenting research at a regional, national, or international meeting.
-Individuals will be limited to one Research Dissemination Award within a two year period.
-Applications will be judged on the quality of the research design, the relevance of the research to nursing, and involvement of the member in Beta Kappa activities.
+The member’s name, the title of the abstract, and the conference will be published in the Beta Kappa newsletter.
+To be eligible for this award, the applicant must be a Beta Kappa member and must be presenting research at a regional, national, or international meeting.
+Individuals will be limited to one Research Dissemination Award within a two-year period.
+Applications will be judged on the quality of the research design, the relevance of the research to nursing, and the involvement of the member in Beta Kappa activities.
 Paper presentations will be given priority over poster presentations.